Artin-Schreier quandles of involutions in absolute Galois groups: Artin--Schreier quandles

 \begin{proposition} The real spectrum of a field~$F$ is in natural bijection with the set of ring morphisms~\hbox{$\rmW(F)\to\bbZ$} from the Witt ring of~$F$ to the ring of integers. \end{proposition}

-\begin{proof}[Sketch of proof] Given any ordering~$P$ of~$F$, the associated morphism sends a quadratic form to its~$P$--signature---the difference of the numbers of positive and negative diagonal entries, where~`positive' and~`negative' is determined by the ordering~$P$.
-Another way to think about this: an ordering determines an embedding into a real closed field so that we can use functoriality and the fact that the Witt ring of a real closed field is canonically isomorphic to~$\bbZ$ through the signature. \end{proof}
+\begin{proof}[Sketch of proof] Given any ordering~$P$ of~$F$, the associated morphism sends a quadratic form to its~$P$--signature---the difference of the numbers of positive and negative diagonal entries, where the meaning of~`positive' and~`negative' is determined by the ordering~$P$.
+Another way to think about this: an ordering determines an embedding into a real closed field so that we can use functoriality and the fact that the Witt ring of a real closed field is canonically isomorphic to~$\bbZ$ through the signature.
+We refer to~\cite[Thm.~I.2.3]{Knebusch--Scheiderer} for more detail. \end{proof}

-\begin{remark} The kernel~$I$ of the parity homomorphism~$\rmW(F)\to\bbZ/2$ defines the~$I$--adic filtration on the Witt ring~$\rmW(F)$.
-The associated graded ring is~\hbox{$\gr\rmW(F)=\rmW/I\oplus I/I^2\oplus I^2/I^3\oplus\dots$}.
+\begin{remark} The kernel~$I$ of the parity homomorphism~$\rmW(F)\to\bbZ/2$ defines the~$I$--adic filtration on the Witt ring~$\rmW(F)$, and the associated graded ring is then~\hbox{$\gr\rmW(F)=\rmW(F)/I\oplus I/I^2\oplus I^2/I^3\oplus\dots$}.
 It is a fact that~$\gr\rmW(F)$ is a graded commutative algebra over~$\bbF_2$, and it is isomorphic to mod~$2$ Milnor~K-theory and mod~$2$ Galois cohomology via Milnor's conjecture, which is now a theorem~\cite{OVV}.
 Therefore, we can recover~$\gr\rmW(F)$ from the absolute Galois group of~$F$.
 Can we recover~$\rmW(F)$ itself from a refinement of the absolute Galois group?
-This was a non-trivial question because there are examples of fields with isomorphic~$\gr\rmW(F)$'s but non-isomorphic~$\rmW(F)$'s~(see~\cite{Pfister:DMV}); it has been answered in~\cite{Minac+Spira:1,Minac+Spira:2}. \end{remark}
+This was a non-trivial question because there are examples of fields with isomorphic~$\gr\rmW(F)$'s but non-isomorphic~$\rmW(F)$'s~(see~\cite{Pfister:DMV}); it has been answered in the affirmative by Min\'a\v c and Spira in~\cite{Minac+Spira:1,Minac+Spira:2}.
+The authors show that the Witt ring determines and is determined~(modulo a small restriction) by a specific quotient of the absolute Galois group~(see~\cite[Thm.~3.8]{Minac+Spira:2} in particular). \end{remark}